Mission and Strategy

 OGP’s vision is that more governments become sustainably more transparent, more accountable, and more responsive to their own citizens, with the ultimate goal of improving the quality of governance, as well as the quality of services that citizens receive.
 This will require a shift in norms and culture to ensure genuine dialogue and collaboration between governments and civil society.

 OGP aspires to support both government and civil society reformers by elevating open government to the highest levels of political discourse, providing ‘cover’ for difficult reforms, and creating a supportive community of like-minded reformers from countries around the world.

-Now that OGP is established and has grown significantly, our key objective over the next two years is to make sure that real change is happening on the ground in a majority of OGP countries, and that this change is benefitting citizens.
+Now that OGP is established and has grown significantly, our key objective is to make sure that real change is happening on the ground in a majority of OGP countries, and that this change is benefitting citizens.
 There are three primary ways for OGP to help make sure the right conditions are in place for countries to deliver ambitious open government reforms:

 In addition, OGP’s Independent Reporting Mechanism (IRM) seeks to: